CFAR Seminar Series

 Virology Discussion Group (VDG)

-VDG has been an active working group for those interested in virology and immunology research at UAB for over 20 years.
+VDG has been an active working group for those interested in virology, vaccines and immunology research at UAB for over 20 years.
+Investigators at all levels are invited to attend (PIs, students, trainees, fellows).
+Meetiings are held in Spring Semester.
+Pizza is provided by the UAB CFAR.

-Contact Dr. Peter Prevelige for more information on the schedule and dates.
+Contact Bonnie Zarzaur for more information on the schedule and dates.

 CFAR Interdisciplinary Research Groups (IRGs)

 CFAR IRGs are charged with developing specific, achievable objectives based on synergies identified between bench scientists, community / behavioral scientists, and clinicians for the study of HIV/AIDS, thus translating the Center’s scientific agenda into action.
-Current IRGs include the following.
+Investigators at all levels from multiple disciplines constitute CFAR IRGs.
+Most of these groups are open to new members.
+Current IRGs include the following but additional groups may be initiated with sufficient interest and leadership.
+Approval by the CFAR Executive Committee is necessary to develop a new IRG.
 Contact a group leader for more information.

 Dr. Turner Overton-Leader